zryska/Edge-Data-Store-Docs/Beta2/OpcUa/OpcUaOverview.md

 The following procedure is for configuring OPC UA data source.

 1. Use any text editor and create a file that contains an OPC UA data source in JSON form
-    - For content structure, see the following OPC UA data source example section
+    - For content structure, see the following OPC UA data source example section.
-    - For a table of all available parameters, see the following Parameters for OPC UA data source section
+    - For a table of all available parameters, see the following Parameters for OPC UA data source section.
 2. Save the file as DataSource.config.json.
 3. Use any [tool](xref:managementTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<connectivityId>/DataSource/`
     - Example using cURL: